Here’s What You Need To Know About Trump’s Health Care Executive Order

 A senior official at the Kaiser Family Foundation has also spoken out against the president's executive order.
 "The clear intent of the President's executive order is to deregulate health insurance," Larry Levitt, senior vice president for special initiatives at the Kaiser Family Foundation, said in a series of tweets Thursday.
 "How far it's able to go remains unclear."

-How much damage the executive order can do to insurance markets under the ACA will depend on arcane details in regulations yet to come.— Larry Levitt (@larry_levitt) October 12, 2017
+The executive order envisions loosely regulated plans that offer cheaper and skinnier insurance to those who are healthy.
+How much damage the executive order can do to insurance markets under the ACA will depend on arcane details in regulations yet to come.

 Although the president's executive order could potentially have a significant impact on Obamacare, it does not function as a means of repealing or replacing the health care law as Trump has long promised he would do.